arminstr/reremeter/readme.md

 - Visualize results in an [UI](./webapp).

 ### Notes
-The reremeter hardware project and according software interfaces are developed by Armin Straller.
+The reremeter hardware project and according software interfaces are designed and developed by Armin Straller.
 It is a part of the [RealRecycling](https://re-re.org) initiative by Bernhard Gessler and Armin Straller.